IV.

 asks one, or of man’s darkness asks the other?

-And with his words, they are never content.
+And with his words, they will not be content.

 But I don’t care, Da sings the finest songs.

-They are afeared of the unknown and seek
+Afeared of the unknown, Mam and Gran seek

 a secret knowing of the mind or spirit,

-they want facts or magic, but, Daddy says,
+they grasp for facts or magic, but, Da says,

 there is no secret knowing, only truth,